-Belle Glade, Pahokee, and South Bay, known as "the Glades," adjoin within 10 miles of one another, and 14,300 acres of developable and available industrial and commercial properties lie within their annexed city limits or unincorporated areas.
-The non-profit Lake Okeechobee Regional Economic (LORE) Alliance of Palm Beach County, Inc. maintains an online database of available property and land, and like the Business Development Board of Palm Beach County, assists in matching businesses with expedited permitting, Enterprise Zones, Designated Rural Area Tax Credits, and other important property incentives.
+Belle Glade, Pahokee, and South Bay, known as "the Glades," adjoin within 10 miles of one another, and 10,000 acres of developable, industrial and commercial properties lie within their annexed city limits or unincorporated areas.
+The Business Development Board of Palm Beach County maintains an online database of available property and land, and assists in matching businesses with expedited permitting, Designated Rural Area Tax Credits, and other important property incentives.
 The area is also home to U.S. Sugar, Florida Crystals, and independent farm members of the Sugar Cane Growers Cooperative of Florida, with dedicated production that sustains four major sugar mills and two sugar refineries.